-Recently graduated in both Aerospace Engineering and Science Communcation/Communication Design for Innovation from Delft University of Technology, I am currently working at the Netherlands Aerospace Centre and contributing to making aviation more sustainable.
+Recently graduated in both Aerospace Engineering and Science Communcation/Communication Design for Innovation from Delft University of Technology, I am currently working at the Royal Netherlands Aerospace Centre and contributing to making aviation more sustainable.
 I am deeply convinced that the challenges we face in that domain cannot be met with technology alone.
 As such, I am happy to apply my skills, knowledge and experience — moving towards a more holistic approach that looks beyond the cold facts to recognise the important social and societal aspects of the future of air transport.

 Besides my role at NLR, I’m a self-employed web developer for various companies and non-profits.
 During my student career, I’ve held several (full-time as well as part-time) board functions and worked as an intern for KLM Royal Dutch Airlines and strategic communication consultancy firm Reputatiegroep.
 As you might have guess by now, my interests are varied and range from aviation to optimisation, from culture to journalism and from design and photography to reputation management and strategy.
 I read a bunch on all these topics, and every once in a while, I write an article of my own.